 Science shows that Intermittent fasting methods can reverse insulin resistance and even type 2 diabetes, which diets alone usually can’t (Halberg et al. 200513).

-7. OMAD Helps to Build Muscle
+7. OMAD Benefits Help to Build Muscle

 Contrary to what most people believe, fasting does not atrophy the muscles.